Viktor Vasnetsov

-Viktor Mikhaylovich Vasnetsov (Ви́ктор Миха́йлович Васнецо́в; – 23 July 1926) was a Russian painter and draughtsman who specialised in mythological and historical subjects.
+Viktor Mikhaylovich Vasnetsov (Виктор Михайлович Васнецов; – 23 July 1926) was a Russian painter and draughtsman who specialised in mythological and historical subjects.
 He is considered a co-founder of Russian folklorist and romantic nationalistic painting, and a key figure in the Russian Revivalist movement.

 Biography

 Childhood (1848–1858)

 Viktor Vasnetsov was born in the remote village of Lopyal in Vyatka Governorate in 1848, the second of the seven children (his only sister died 4 months after her birth).
 His father Mikhail Vasilievich Vasnetsov (1823–1870), known to be philosophically inclined, was a member of the priesthood, and a scholar of the natural sciences and astronomy.
 His grandfather was an icon painter.
 Two of Mikhail Vasnetsov's six sons, Viktor and Apollinary, became remarkable painters, three becoming schoolteachers and one a Russian folklorist.
 It was in Lopyal that Viktor started to paint, mostly landscapes and scenes of village life.
 Recalling his childhood in a letter to Vladimir Stasov, Vasnetsov remarked that he "had lived with peasant children and liked them not as a narodnik but as a friend".